 - Smart Quality Adjustment: Automatically gives viewers the best video quality their internet can handle - HD for fast connections, lower quality for slow ones

-On top of high quality video, direct livestream integration unlocks a world of innovative features that transform the fan experience beyond what's possible on social media platforms.
-With so many exciting possibilities, it's tempting to implement whatever comes to mind.
-However, not every livestream feature makes sense for your audience, business model, and strategy.
-When evaluating which features to prioritize, ask yourself these key questions:
+On top of high quality video, direct livestream integration unlocks a world of innovative features that transform the fan experience beyond what's available on social media platforms.
+With your own livestream integration, the future of live video belongs to you - seamless AI integration, watch party experiences, crowdsourced video content, and interactive features that turn watching into participating.
+With so many exciting possibilities, it's tempting to pursue whatever captures the imagination.
+The key though, is to target livestream features that deliver genuine value to your audience while supporting your business goals.
+When evaluating which features to focus on first, ask yourself these questions:

-- What is the core problem that you want to solve?
-It could be as simple as providing access to live games, or creating a more engaging experience with live commentary
+- What is the core problem that you want to tackle?
+This might be as straightforward as giving families access to live games, or as sophisticated as creating premium, immersive experiences

 3. Create Meaningful Monetization